 Mr Siddiqi is an honorary senior lecturer at Anglia Ruskin University and he is currently involved in a number of surgical research projects in the fields of colorectal cancer and surgical site infection.
 He is also a tutor for the Care of the Critically Ill Surgical Patient and Basic Surgical Skills courses aimed at surgeons in training and for the Training and Assessment in the Clinical Enviroment course for other consultant surgeons.

 He has published a number of papers on various aspects of general and colorectal disease, and presented widely at meetings in the UK and abroad.
-He is a member of the Pelvic Floor Society, the Association of Coloproctologists Great Britain and Ireland, the Royal College of Surgeons of England, the Essex Pelvic Floor Group, the Society of Robotic Surgeons, and the European Society of Neurogastroenterology and Motility.
-He is also on the editorial board of the Journal of Robotic Surgery.
+He sits on the executive committee of the Pelvic Floor Society, heads the national database for ventral mesh rectopexy, sits on the external affairs committee of the Association of Coloproctology Great Britain and Ireland, sits on the neurogastroenterology and colorectal section committees of the British Society of Gastroenterology, and is a member of the European Society of Neurogastroenterology and Motility.
+He is the general surgery section editor for the Journal of Robotic Surgery.